SpinalHDL/SpinalDoc/spinal/index.md

 - No enumeration support

 #### Various issue :
-- Assignment operator is only checked when you generate the code, the IDE can't check it for you.
-Bundle assignment operator is weak typed.
 - Can't add attribute into generated verilog
 - You can't define function without argument into `Bundles`.
-- There is no notion of "Area".
 - Using `when`/`otherwise` is not strict in all case.
 This allows you to generate an asynchronous signal that is not assigned in every case.
 - You can't write a given range of bit into a bit vector (UInt,SInt,Bits).
 - The library that is integrated into Chisel and that provides you some utils and useful bus definition is a good intention, but could be so better and more complete